xiaochengfuhuo/TropiCycloneNet-Dataset/README.md

 - **Test Subset**: A smaller subset of data from 2017 to 2023, intended for testing purposes.
 The data size is approximately `xxx GB`.
     - [Test Subset](www.xxxxxx)

+More download options will be added in the future, such as downloading by ocean region, by year, etc.

 ## Check Data